Levi Wallace: 2021 season

 Wallace re-signed with the Bills on a one-year contract on March 26, 2021.
 He became the top cornerback on the roster after White suffered a torn ACL in week 12 and missed the rest of the season, but Buffalo still finished the year with the league's top passing defense despite White's injury.
 Wallace, in particular, allowed just a 72.6 passer rating when targeted by opposing quarterbacks.
+In the 2021 season, Wallace started all 17 regular season games and both of the Bills' postseason games.
+He finished with 58 total tackles, two interceptions, and ten passes defended.

 Pittsburgh Steelers

-On March 17, 2022, the Pittsburgh Steelers signed Wallace to a two-year, $8 million contract that includes a signing bonus of $2.96 million.
+On March 17, 2022, the Steelers signed Wallace to a two-year, $8 million contract that includes a signing bonus of $2.96 million.
+In the 2022 season, he appeared in 15 games and started nine.
+He finished with 48 total tackles, a career-high four interceptions, and 13 passes defended.